robertdunne/RPi_Asm_Color/README.md

 directory and the copied model.s source code, respectively.

 ~$ ls RPi_Asm_Color

 ~$ cat model.s

 Warning: The assembler source code that appears in this book and is available for download is for learning to program in assembly language.
-Some of these subroutines are incomplete and even contain problems that need to be corrected in exercises at the end of the labs.
+Some of these programs are incomplete and even contain problems that need to be altered.
 No guarantee of their commercial utility is expressed or implied.